-Office of the Governor News Release: State set to launch vaccination exception program for Hawai‘i-bound travelers vaccinated in U.S., TerritoriesPosted on Jul 1, 2021 in Latest News, Newsroom, Press Releases
+Office of the Governor News Release: State set to launch vaccination exception program for Hawai‘i-bound travelers vaccinated in U.S., TerritoriesPosted on Jul 1, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state is finalizing preparations for the July 8 launch of the State of Hawai‘i’s vaccination exception program for domestic, Hawai‘i-bound travelers vaccinated in the United States or U.S Territories.
 The program allows these travelers to bypass the state’s quarantine requirement with proof of vaccination.